KateMcGuane/static-website/README.md

 ### Content

+- The paragraph on the 'About' page (index.html), was written by [Chat GPT](https://chat.openai.com/).
-I wrote the content for the website myself.
+- Any other content, I wrote the content for the website myself.

 ###  Media